Apply

 We review and respond

-We're looking for people who are genuinely curious, not just looking for cheap accommodation.
+We are looking for people who are genuinely curious, not people just looking for cheap accommodation.
 We read every application and respond within a few days.

 03